Hans-Wurst-21/ioBroker.mempool-space/README.md

     -   height: Height of the latest block
     -   hash: Hash of the latest block
     -   timestamp: Timestamp of the latest block
+    -   miningPool: Name of the pool that mined the last block
     -   timeSinceLastBlock: Time elapsed since the last block
-    -   miningPool: Name of the pool that mined the last block

 -   **network**

-    -   averageBlockTime: Average time between blocks (in minutes)
+    -   averageBlockTime: Average Blocktime
     -   difficultyChange: Current difficulty adjustment (in percent)
     -   previousDifficultyChange: Previous difficulty adjustment (in percent)
     -   nextDifficultyAdjustment: Estimated timestamp of the next difficulty adjustment